CodeWithTheDoctor/cits3403-project/README.md

 # Instructions to the run web app:
 [Poetry](https://python-poetry.org/docs/) has been used as a python package manager but a requirements.txt file has been exported to use with a regular python venv (virtual environment).

-## Deployed Application
-A deployed application can be found at https://flask-test123456.herokuapp.com

 ## Instructions for using a poetry build